-Check label for fiber content, then see Cycle Selection Chart on page 9 for cycle and temperature recommendations.
+Check label for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.

-- Dry one medium-size rug or two smaller rugs at one time. - 2.
+- Dry one medium-size rug or two smaller rugs at one time.
+A rug should tumble freely.
+Do not overload. - 2.
 Clean the lint screen.

 Use only Air Tumble Cycle for drying rubber-backed rugs.
-Drying rubber-backed rugs with heat may damage the rubber backing and may be a FIRE HAZARD.
+Drying rubber-backed rugs with heat can damage the rubber backing and can be a FIRE HAZARD.